LoyolaChicagoCode/cs2-lab0/README.md

 ## Submission

-Add a readme file including your reflection and any other thoughts.
-Submit via Repl.it as discussed in class.
+Add an Answers.md file including your reflection and any other thoughts.
+Submit via Replit as discussed in class.

 ## Grading (total 5 points)